ckb-js/nexus/docs/rpc.md

 **ckb_sendTransaction**(`payload`): `Promise`<`string`\>

-send a transaction to current network.
+Send a transaction to current network
+It's a proxy method of [CKB send_transaction](https://github.com/nervosnetwork/ckb/blob/master/rpc/README.md#method-send_transaction)
 Currently it is **not** support to send transaction to a light client node.

 **`Throws`**